thousandbrainsproject/tbp.monty/rfcs/0000_conducting_research_while_building_a_stable_platform.md

 3. The implementation project results in merging of the capability to Monty `main`.

 > [!NOTE]
-> Please note that the decision as to when a prototype capability is stable, what constitutes a merge-worthy capability, and when to initiate the Implementation Project is at the discretion of the researcher.
+> Please note that the decision as to when a prototype capability is stable, what constitutes a merge-worthy capability, and when to initiate the implementation project is at the discretion of the researcher.

 ```mermaid
 flowchart LR